-Actually, some of the most reliable travel health insurance policies won’t even set you back the price of a coffee per day.
+Some of the most reliable travel health insurance policies won’t even set you back the price of a coffee a day.

 This post contains links to products and services that we may be compensated for, at no extra cost to you.